-If you are unsure if you qualify for a DRO, talk to one of the charities that sets up most of the DROs: Citizens Advice if you prefer to do this face-to-face, or StepChange if you prefer to use the phone.
+If you are unsure if you qualify for a DRO, talk to one of the charities that set up most DROs: Citizens Advice if you prefer to do this face-to-face, or National Debtline if you prefer to use the phone.
 If you don’t meet the DRO criteria, they will be able to help you look at your other options.

 Is a DRO your best option?

-But if your debt problems aren’t likely to be quickly resolved and you meet the DRO criteria, a DRO is better than most other debt solutions.
+If your debt problems aren’t likely to be quickly resolved and you meet the DRO criteria, a DRO is better than most other debt solutions.

-- better than an IVA or DMP because you don’t have to make any payments and it is over much quicker;
+It’s better than an IVA or DMP because you don’t have to make any payments and it is over much quicker.

 It’s better than bankruptcy because the fees are much lower and the procedures simpler.